Vig Sports Betting Strategy

 Vig Betting Explained

 Vig betting is significant to bookies.
-If there were a way to remove it, they wouldn’t be able to make their money.
+If there were a way to remove it, they wouldn’t be able to make money.
 Betting sites ensure that money can come in both sides of the wager with the vig, which is why odds change as we get closer to an event.
 Of course, the goal is to get the action on one side of the bet where the vig percentage is higher, which guarantees a profit for the bookie.

-The effect of adjusting the vig on sports betting has a drastic impact on the odds.
+The effect adjusting the vig on sports betting has a drastic impact on the odds.
 If you’re looking to become a serious bettor or are already in deep with sports betting, you should know what the vig represents.
 Removing the vig accurately represents the actual probability of an outcome, unlike betting with the vig, which provides implied probability.

 While all the bets you place are on juiced odds, it’s essential to know how to remove the vig and see the actual odds.